7 Famous Classical Compositions Used in Films

 Barber’s ‘Adagio for Strings’

-Historian Thomas Larson titled his book on the “Adagio for Strings” by Samuel Barber, “The Saddest Music Ever Written.”
+Historian Thomas Larson titled his book on the “Adagio for Strings” by Samuel Barber “The Saddest Music Ever Written.”
 A short, slow piece written in a minor key, it was played at the funeral of President Franklin D. Roosevelt in 1945.
 Since then, it’s been used to mourn many public figures, as well as the victims of 9/11.

 It gained wider popularity in 1986 when it was used in Oliver Stone’s “Platoon.”
 The piece sets the mood of the film, underscoring the brutality and turmoil of war.
-While it’s played throughout the movie, its most memorable use is probably the agonizing death scene of Sgt.
+While it’s played throughout the movie, its most memorable use is probably in the agonizing death scene of Sgt.
 Elias (played by Willem Dafoe).
 As Elias, betrayed by a comrade, emerges wounded from the jungle, Barber’s sorrowful strains fill the air.
 As the sergeant’s men escape in a helicopter, they witness him being shot in the back by North Vietnamese soldiers.
 Viewers see it as a slow-motion run.
 “Adagio for Strings” heightens the impact of the scene as Elias, falling to his knees and throwing up his arms, becomes a symbol of all the soldiers lost in that tragic conflict.

 Elias (Willem Dafoe), in “Platoon.”
 (Orion Pictures)